MislavJaksic/Knowledge-Repository/Linux/README.md

 Linux is a free operating system famous for its kernel.
 There are [many varieties of Linux](https://distrowatch.com/).
 There are those that look like Windows to those without a graphical interface.
-Linux comes with a plethora of free office, system monitoring and programming tools, such as OpenOffice and top.
+Linux comes with a plethora of free office, system monitoring and programming tools, such as OpenOffice and utility program top.

-Each Linux operating system is a bit different, so take core not to mix up installation instructions or command syntax.
+Each Linux operating system is a bit different, so take care not to mix up installation instructions or command syntax.

 ### Linux distributions